-Stocks with a clear plateau in the S-R relationship, where a wide range of F and SSB has been observed; however, no evidence exists that recruitment has been impaired.
-For these stocks, B{loss} is identified as a candidate value of B{lim}, below which the dynamics of the stock are unknown.
-B{loss} should be taken from a stable part of the assessment and should not be from recent years if SSB is declining, since this could lead to a declining B{lim} as the stock declines.
+Stocks with a clear plateau in the S-R relationship, where a wide range of F and SSB has been observed, but there is no evidence that recruitment has been impaired.
+For these stocks B{loss} is identified as a candidate value of B{lim} , below which the dynamics of the stock are unknown.

-Figure 16.4.3.1.5 Stock type 5, showing an example with no evidence that recruitment has been impaired.
+Figure 12.4.3.1.5 Stock type 5, showing an example with no evidence that recruitment has been impaired.